 - Protein - Add in some rotisserie chicken, canned tuna, or baked salmon.
 I love adding tuna into this recipe but I have also added some of the Mediterranean Salmon when I have leftovers.

-How To Make Tortellini Pesto Pasta Salad: Step-By-Step
+How To Make Tortellini Pasta Salad With Pesto: Step-By-Step

 Here are some quick visual instructions.
 Remember that full instructions with the exact ingredients are in the printable recipe card: